nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/REACT_BASICS.md

 ## Installing React Developer Tools

 You can install the React Developer Tools via the [Chrome Store](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
-These tools are another panel the Chrome Developer panel that will help with debugging and inspecting your React applications.
+These tools are another panel whinin the Chrome Developer panel, that will help with debugging and inspecting your React applications.

 ## Getting Started with create-react-app